 Hosta seiboldiana 'Elegans' is coming up.
 This is a huge hosta with thick, blue-green leaves.
 It looks big already, but it will be triple this size in a few weeks.

 Here are some close-ups of a few plants we can see.

 Look at my new "squirrel crossing"!
 I ordered this little bridge, and it arrived in a gazillion pieces which I had to put together.
 Thanks to Lou's power drill with its screwdriver attachment, it wasn't too hard.
 I painted the rails my favorite color.

-Looking back through the woodland garden, we can see the blue bridge and the birdhouse in a trident maple tree.
+Looking back through the woodland garden, we can see the birdhouse in a trident maple tree.
 Good news!
 There are blue birds nesting in the bird house!
 Lets not disturb them.
 Our footsteps fall quietly on the soft path as we leave.

 Thanks for joining me on my woodland walk, and may all your paths this week take you to pleasant places.

 You might also like Seven Steps to Making a Woodland Garden.